waseemshariff126/waseemshariff126.github.io/content/authors/admin/_index.md

 ---

-I am currently a postdoctoral researcher at the C3I Laboratory, University of Galway, working on the intersection of cognitive computer vision, and deep learning with and without event cameras.
-I am working under the supervision of Prof. Peter Corcoran.
+I am currently a postdoctoral researcher at the GRASP Lab, University of Pennsylvania, working on the intersection of computer vision, robotics and deep learning with and without event cameras.
+I am working under the supervision of Prof. Kostas Daniilidis and Prof. Pratik Chaudhari.